cspotcode/personal-monorepo/packages/typescript-cached-transpile/README.md

 The only change is the `transpileModule` function.
 It will cache results on disk, so subsequent invocations should be much faster.

-Caching requires, and will *only* work, when the following requirements are met:
+Caching requires, and will *only* work, when the following requirements are met.
+If these requirements are not met, caching will be silently skipped.
+If you wonder why your builds aren't getting faster, you might be violating these requirements.

 * no transformers
 * no diagnostics returned by the compiler
 * compiler version is the same
 * filename is the same
 * source code is the same
+* sourcemaps are enabled
 * config object is the same, as determined by serializing to JSON and sha1 hashing
 * using `transpileModule`.
 Won't work if you're type-checking.  (do that separately, e.g. `tsc --noEmit`)